 One approach to achieve one if not several of the above mentioned sustainable development goals is the utilization of single-use technology.
 As illogical as it may seem, single-use technology is generally more environmentally friendly than traditional solutions.
 Less than 0.01% of global plastic waste generated annually stem from single-use technologies used in biopharma.2

 Single-use vs. Stainless Steel: Sustainability Check

-Different life cycle assessment studies have shown that by switching from stainless steel to single-use systems the biopharma and pharma industry can significantly reduce their carbon footprint as well as energy and water consumption.
+Different life cycle assessment studies have shown that by switching from stainless steel to single-use systems the biopharma and pharma industry can significantly reduce their carbon emissions as well as energy and water consumption.